natif/natif.github.io/_posts/2019-04-15-know-your-intellij-no-tabs.md

 ### Disabling the files' tabs
-Let's get the fast walkthrough how to disable files' tabs displaying in your editor's window and how to navigate without it.
+Let's get the fast walkthrough how to disable files' tabs displaying in your editor's window and how to navigate without them.

-First of all, we start by opening Settings windows (`CMD and ,` on Mac OS) and we type `placement` in the search box.
-If you followed the instruction you should see the following image:
+First of all, we start by opening `Settings` window (`CMD and ,` on Mac OS) and we type `placement` in the search box.
+If you followed the instructions you should be able to see the following image:

 <img src="/images/blog/posts/know-your-intellij-no-tabs/settings-tabson.png" alt="no-tabs-view" />